Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering

-We would now like to make a pause and emphasize the similarity of (\ref{cubic-GR}) to the vertex of Yang-Mills theory, when rewritten in the spinor notations.
+First, we would like to make a pause and emphasize the similarity of the first term in (\ref{cubic-GR}) to the vertex of Yang-Mills theory, when rewritten in the spinor notations.
 Thus, one starts with the Yang-Mills Lagrangian in the form ${\cal L}_{\rm YM}\sim (F_{sd})^2$, where $F_{sd}$ is the self-dual part of the curvature.
 Applying the described above spinor conversion rules, at the linearized level this gives \be {\cal L}^{(2)}_{\rm YM} \sim (\partial^{(A}_{A'} A^{B) A'})^2, \ee where $A_{AA'}$ is the connection, and we omitted the Lie-algebra indices.
 Our linearized Lagrangian (\ref{free}), when converted into the spinor form, is precisely analogous, except that the connection field in the case of gravity has two more unprimed spinor indices.
 Let us now look at the Yang-Mills cubic interaction.
-Again translating into the spinor form we get \be {\cal L}^{(3)}_{\rm YM} \sim (\partial^{(A}_{A'} A^{B) A'}) A_{AB'} A_B{}^{B'}. \ee Again, the analogy to (\ref{cubic-GR}) is striking.
-Basically, the gravitational interaction (\ref{cubic-GR}) is the only possible one that can be constructed following the Yang-Mills pattern, but now with more unprimed indices on the connection.
+Again translating into the spinor form we get \be ^{(3)}_{\rm YM} \sim (\partial^{(A}_{A'} A^{B) A'}) A_{AB'} A_B{}^{B'}. \ee Again, the analogy to the first term in (\ref{cubic-GR}) is striking.
+Basically, the gravitational interaction described by the first term in (\ref{cubic-GR}) is the only possible one that can be constructed following the Yang-Mills pattern, but now with more unprimed indices on the connection.
 Indeed, generalizing the first block $ (\partial^{(A}_{A'} A^{B) A'})$ to the case with more indices one gets $(\partial^{(A}_{A'} a^{BCD) A'})\equiv(\partial a)^{ABCD}$.
 We would now like to have a symmetric block involving two connections with free indices being 4 unprimed spinor indices $ABCD$.